 If you’re following Travel Wisconsin’s Frank Lloyd Wright Trail, make sure you check out the Milwaukee-area Wright designs, including the singular Burnham Block Houses (2714 W. Burnham St.) on Milwaukee’s south side.
 After you’ve seen these, head two hours west to visit Taliesin (5481 County Rd C, Spring Green), a newly dubbed UNESCO World Heritage Site and the architect’s former home.

-Hop on I-43 to travel north, following along the curves of Wisconsin’s shoreline.
+Hop on I-43 to travel north (in your car or Harley) and follow along the curves of Wisconsin’s shoreline.
 Make a pit-stop in Cedarburg for a charming community filled with art and boutique shopping.
 Check out Cedar Creek Winery (N70 W6340 Bridge Rd., Cedarburg), a family-run winery located in a historic 1860s mill building overlooking the Cedar Creek Waterfall.
 Just a little farther north, you’ll find Port Washington, a classic harbor town that brings a little New England flair to the Midwest.

 Keep riding or driving, and you’ll reach Kohler.
 Originally founded as a company town for the corporation of the same name, the Village of Kohler is now home to the Forbes Five-Star and AAA 5-diamond American Club (419 Highland Dr., Kohler) resort, as well as the world-renowned Whistling Straits (N8501 Lakeshore Rd., Sheboygan) golf course.
 Wanna ride all the way to Titletown?
 Continue to Green Bay, where you can tour Lambeau Field (1265 Lombardi Ave., Green Bay) and enjoy a classic Wisconsin butter burger at Kroll’s (1990 S. Ridge Rd., Ashwaubenon).